LibreOffice/dictionaries/it_IT/README_it_IT.txt

 ENGLISH

-The Italian Writing Aids extension provides spellchecker, theasurus and hyphenation functionality in Italian for OpenOffice.org.
+The Italian Writing Aids extension provides spellchecker, theasurus and hyphenation functionality in Italian for LibreOffice.
 The spell checking module can be used in any other programs too that support MySpell, ASpell or HunSpell dictionaries.

-The Italian Writing Aids extension is distributed by Andrea Pescetti pescetti<AT>openoffice<DOT>org under the terms and conditions of the GNU General Public License (GPL), version 3.
+The Italian Writing Aids extension is distributed by LibreItalia and Marina Latini marina.latini<AT>libreoffice<DOT>org is the current extension's maintainer.
+The extensione is released under the terms and conditions of the GNU General Public License (GPL), version 3.
 A copy of the license is at the end of this file.